leichunfeng/MVVMReactiveCocoa/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

+## Appirater

+Copyright 2015.
+Arash Payan.
+This library is distributed under the terms of the MIT/X11.

 ## DTCoreText

 Copyright (c) 2011, Oliver Drobnik All rights reserved.